14 Post-earnings announcement drift

 select_if(is.Date)

-However, it seems that data on fields other than datadate are only available for more recent periods.
+While there are several date variables, it seems that data on fields other than datadate are only available for more recent periods.

 apple_dates |>